To engage, inspire, and educate generations on the splendor and complexity of our Earth.

 Support The Rice Northwest Museum of Rocks and Minerals by becoming a member for as little as $50 a year.
 Memberships include free admission to the museum for individuals, guests, and family members, in addition to discounts in the museum gift shop and access to special events and activities.
 See our section on membership to see which membership level best fits your needs.

-Every Saturday starting at 2PM, you may join a guided tour of the museum lasting 90 minutes.
-The tour will take you through all the main galleries and exhibitions, and the tour guide is an excited rock hound, eager to answer your questions and help you learn more about the fascinating world of geology and rock collecting, history, and preservation.
+Every Saturday starting at 2PM, you may join a guided tour of the museum lasting approximately 90 minutes.
+The tour will take you through all the main galleries and exhibitions.
+The tour guide is a rock hound, eager to answer your questions and help you learn more about the fascinating world of geology and rock collecting, history, and preservation.

 Self-Tour of the Museum